Photo Finish Live: Investment Thesis

 Buying a Racehorse

 Now it’s time to search for horses with stats that fit within your budget.
-While the horses are for sale on Magic Eden, we strongly recommend that you use this tool to help you figure out the horse you want.
+The horses are available for purchase in the in-game marketplace.
 And as always, the community is happy to help you with the selection of a race horse as we understand there’s a learning curve and we want you to be competitive.
 Simply join Discord and ask for help.

 Conclusion

-Photo Finish Live is currently in beta 2 with the world wide release set for the end of April, 2023.
-More than 25 of their virtual race horses have seen purchase prices in excess of $10,000 showcasing that the community sees great potential in the game.
+Photo Finish Live is currently live as of April 2023.
+More than 40 of their virtual race horses have seen purchase prices in excess of $10,000 with the highest going for $50,000 showcasing that the community sees great potential in the game.
 The highly experienced team is hyper-focused on creating a sustainable, ever-improving game that will be the Madden Football and FIFA Soccer of horse racing but also have built in wagering.
 Add in the excellent tokenomics and just plain enjoyable experience of playing this game and we believe the flywheel is set to start.

 Disclaimer